This post may contain affiliate links. Please read my disclosure policy.

 - There’s nothing more traditional than Roasted Turkey served with this Cranberry Sauce for Christmas dinner, at least in our family.
-Remember to thaw out your turkey in time, take it out the night before cooking from the freezer, since it can take a few hours to thaw.
+Remember to thaw out your turkey in time, take it out a couple days before cooking from the freezer, since it can take a few hours to thaw.

 - This scrumptious Rosemary Garlic Pork Roast is the highlight of any meal, plus it’s simple and quick to prepare, allowing you more time with friends and family.

 - These Crockpot Cabbage Rolls or Traditional Cabbage Rolls have been present at every Christmas that I can remember.
 If your family is like mine, these cabbage rolls are a must.
 Prepare them a day or two before and store them in your crockpot in your fridge until Christmas day.